-The Traffic tab displays table, graph and pie chart visualizations to illustrate commonly collected network traffic flow data.
-The time range of these visualizations is controlled by the universal time range currently set in your portal, as discussed in Changing the Time Range.
+The Traffic tab displays widget, table, graph and pie chart visualizations to illustrate commonly collected network traffic flow data.
+With the exception of the NetFlow Health widget, the time range of these visualizations is controlled by the universal time range currently set in your portal, as discussed in Changing the Time Range.

 The Traffic tab consists of the following built-in data visualizations:

 Note: You can manipulate the Throughput graph in many of the same ways other graphs throughout the LogicMonitor interface can be manipulated (for example, adding Ops Notes, downloading the graph data, customizing the legend, and so on).
 For more information, see Graphs Tab.

 Note: The Top applications visualization will show as empty unless you have specifically configured your device (and LogicMonitor) to collect NBAR2 data.
 The requirements and configurations for NBAR2 are discussed in Configuring Monitoring for NetFlow.

 In addition to viewing network traffic flow data from the Traffic tab, you can also view this data via reports and dashboards.